InverterNetwork/contracts/memory-bank/techContext.md

 - **Architectural patterns**: All refactorings and architectural adjustments for the libraries are implemented, fully tested, and stable.
 - **Performance and Security**: Confirmed through comprehensive successful testing.
 - **`FM_BC_Discrete` Progress**: `setVirtualCollateralSupply` has been successfully implemented and tested.
+The invariance check for `reconfigureSegments` has also been confirmed to be working correctly, with its associated test now passing.
 - **Next**:
-  1. Synchronize all external documentation (Memory Bank - this task, Markdown docs) to reflect the libraries' final, stable, production-ready state.
+  1. Synchronize all external documentation (Memory Bank - this task, Markdown docs) to reflect the libraries' final, stable, production-ready state and the progress on `FM_BC_Discrete`.
   2. Perform enhanced fuzz testing on `DiscreteCurveMathLib_v1.t.sol` as a final quality assurance step.
   3. Proceed with the next `FM_BC_Discrete` module implementation step.